-Our map shows the 500 food pantries, hot meal sites, shelters and other hunger-relief programs, which are members of your Akron-Canton Regional Foodbank.
+Our online database lists the 500 food pantries, hot meal sites, shelters and other hunger-relief programs, which are partners of your Akron-Canton Regional Foodbank.
 Click the button below to start searching!

 Questions about SNAP?

-For questions regarding your SNAP food assistance benefits contact your local Department of Jobs and Family Services at the number below.
+To apply for SNAP food assistance benefits or for questions about SNAP food assistance benefits, contact your local Department of Job and Family Services at the number below.